-The BRCGS Global Standard for Packaging and Packaging Materials is a leading program for the certification of packaging used in food production and consumer products, including cosmetics, toiletries, clothing, homeware, etc. The Standard is a Global Food Safety Initiative (GFSI) recognized scheme applicable to a diverse range of manufacturers involved in the production, conversion, and printing of materials intended for food and consumer product packaging.
-Currently, there are nearly 4,000 BRCGS certified packaging manufacturers worldwide.
+The BRCGS Global Standard for Packaging and Packaging Materials is a leading program for the certification of packaging used in food production and consumer products, including cosmetics, toiletries, clothing, homeware, etc. The Standard is a Global Food Safety Initiative (GFSI) recognized standard applicable to a diverse range of manufacturers involved in the production, conversion, and printing of materials intended for food and consumer product packaging.
+Currently, there are nearly 4,000 BRCGS packaging manufacturers worldwide.
 The Standard is in its sixth issue of publication.

 FoodChain ID Certification is accredited to certify sites to the BRCGS Global Standard for Packaging and Packaging Materials.
 We have extensive experience in third party certification for the food and beverage industry, which is matched by our commitment to customer satisfaction and continuous improvement.
 Our expertise in BRCGS certification is widely acknowledged; we were proud recipients of the BRCGS Certification Body of the Year award in 2020 and the inaugural BRC CEO award in 2017.

 If so, FoodChain ID Certification’s team of certification experts can help explain the process and get you started.
 At FoodChain ID Certification, our customers are our top priority and we demonstrate this through close communication throughout the certification process.